-There are different definitions of annual rate of change, and this choice has implications on the model.
-Both linear annual reduction (LAR) and compounded annual reduction (CAR) present their own advantages and disadvantages.
-The LAR has a lower variance compared to the CAR, especially for long time horizons, which improves the fit of the linear model.
-As an example, 99% over 30 years and 90% over 30 years have a respective LAR of 3.3% and 3.0%.
-For similar percentage changes, the respective CAR are -14.2% and -7.4%.
-Additionally, the LAR can handle targets of -100% which is not feasible with the CAR.
+The LAR has a lower variance compared with the CAR, especially for long time horizons, which improves the fit of the linear model.
+As an example, 99% over 30 years and 90% over 30 years have respective LARs of 3.3 and 3.0%.
+For similar percentage changes, the respective CARs are -14.2 and -7.4%.
+Additionally, the LAR can handle targets of -100%, which is not feasible with the CAR.

-On the other hand, the linearity implied by the LAR is in contradiction with the scientific understanding that early action (reducing emissions in the next several years) is crucial to achieve 1.5°C with limited overshoot.
-A constant annual reduction in absolute tons of GHG emissions suggests that the efforts should be spread equally over the years.
-In relative terms, for LAR, the reductions in early years would represent a much smaller share of current year emissions than at the end of the target period.
+On the other hand, the linearity implied by the LAR is in contradiction with the scientific understanding that early action (reducing emissions in the next few years) is crucial to achieve 1.5°C with limited overshoot.
+A constant annual reduction in absolute tonnes of GHG emissions suggests that the efforts should be spread equally over the years.
+In relative terms, for the LAR, the reductions in early years would represent a much smaller share of current year emissions than at the end of the target period.
 On the other hand, the CAR implies a constant share of reductions out of the current year's emissions, but a larger initial reduction in absolute terms in the early years of the target period.
-While the LAR and the CAR should both lead to the same GHG emissions level at the end of the target period, the impact on cumulated carbon budget can be significantly different.
+While the LAR and the CAR should both lead to the same GHG emission level at the end of the target period, the impact on cumulated carbon budget can be significantly different.
 It is worth noting that neither of these two applications can accurately capture the carbon budget associated with the different scenarios.

 Alternative solutions to address the challenges of assessing 100% and near 100% reduction targets with the CAR need to be explored.
-It is worth noting, however, that this specific case will occur only when companies plan to reduce 100% of emissions and covering 100% boundary.
-While the model currently does not treat gross and net targets separately (as per Section 8.1.6), the plausibility of a case where companies can achieve zero emissions should be further discussed.
+It is worth noting, however, that this specific case will occur only when companies plan to reduce 100% of emissions with a 100% boundary coverage.
+While the model currently does not treat gross and net targets separately, the plausibility of a case where companies can achieve zero gross emissions should be further discussed.
+A simple impact assessment of this limitation was performed by looking at the number of scenarios with net-zero or negative emissions in 2050, and for which CAR cannot be calculated.
 In the AR6 database of scenarios, there are 1,115 scenarios with Kyoto gases data available.
-Out of those 1,115 scenarios, three scenarios imply that GHG emissions (Kyoto gases variable) reach zero tons or less in 2050.
+Out of those 1,115 scenarios, three scenarios imply that net GHG emissions (Kyoto gases variable) reach zero tonnes or less in 2050.